 - Work with you to develop a detailed project specification that records your material selections, finishes and fittings to ensure these items are priced into the project by the builder.

-- If engaged to administer the building contract, your architect will act as your independent advisor on contractual matters like variations, progress payments and when the project reaches practical completion.
+- If engaged to administer the building contract, your architect will act as your independent advisor on contractual matters like variations, progress payments, and when the project reaches practical completion.

 Typical architectural services

 Typically, the services of an architect can be broadly divided into 3 phases.
 You may engage an architect for all or some of these phases.
 Whatever services you require should be agreed before work commences and be included in the written agreement between you and your architect.
 This ensures everyone is on the same page.
-Before the design phase starts you and your architect might discuss important decisions like project feasibility, planning rules and the likely project program or timeline.
+Before the design phase starts you and your architect might discuss important decisions like budget and project feasibility, planning rules and the likely project program or timeline.

 1. Design.
 The design phase typically includes: